My kids are downright spoiled.

 For the kids: ChampionsGate has enough fun power to lure families away from SeaWorld Orlando, Universal Studios and Disney.
 There are 15 acres of pools, including a 125-foot corkscrew waterslide and 850-foot lazy river; a lighted nine-hole, par-3 course and a plethora of activities such as dive-in movies, resort scavenger hunts and video-game tournaments.

 For the parents: Mom can disappear at the Mokara spa, and Dad can grab a lesson at the David Leadbetter Golf Academy.
 With seven restaurants, where to eat won't be a problem.
-ChampionsGate's National Course and International Course, both designed by Greg Norman, will each undergo a renovation to get new grass on the greens and restore the bunkers around the green complexes.
-The International closes in June and will reopen in 2017.
+ChampionsGate's National Course and International Course, both designed by Greg Norman, have each undergone recent renovations to get new grass on the greens and restore the bunkers around the green complexes.

 Turtle Bay Resort; Oahu, Hawaii